graezykev/explain-nuance-git-merge-rebase/README.md

 It tells us to **Resolve all conflicts manually**, and continue with `git rebase --continue`.

-OK let's follow the guide to resolve the conflict (also by "Accept Incoming Chage").
+OK let's follow the guide to resolve the conflict (also by "Accept Incoming Change").

 <img alt="fix git rebase conflict and commit" src="rebase-c-2.gif" width="600"/>